 Should I report if I use the Naloxone (Narcan) and reverse the overdose?

 If you reverse an opioid overdose, congratulations!
-You can report this good news to the agency where the Naloxone (Narcan) was prescribed or can call the following number to report it. - Link pending
+You can report this good news to the agency where the naloxone (narcan) was prescribed and/or email firstname.lastname@example.org.

 Will insurance cover the cost of the Naloxone (Narcan)?

 Insurance may very well cover the cost of the prescription.
 You can check with your insurance company.
 If you have Husky C or Medicaid LIA, the cost is covered by these plans.